-The Program is designed to meet the needs of students identified with high potential in the field of dance, offering unique educational opportunities in performance, creative endeavours and studies in technique and theory of dance.
+The Special Entry Dance Program is designed to meet the needs of students identified with high potential in the field of dance, offering unique educational opportunities in performance, creative endeavours and studies in technique and theory of dance.

 Students will be taught specialised dance training, including fitness disciplines such as pilates/yoga, nutrition, anatomy and technique associated with dance performance.
 They will study a range of dance styles including contemporary, jazz, lyrical, classical ballet, music theatre, tap, hip hop and cultural styles, and be exposed to alternative dance genres through visiting artists.

-It is an expectation that students have had significant previous experience in dance, or show a strong aptitude and interest, as well as commitment to the program for at least three years (Years 7 to 9).
+Your daughter must be enrolled to commence at Kildare College in 2025, to be eligible to apply for this program.
+It is an expectation that students have had significant previous experience in dance, or show a strong aptitude and interest, as well as commitment to the program for at least two years (Years 7 to 8).

-Applications are now open for the Special Entry Dance Program, to students entering Year 7 at Kildare College in 2023.
+Applications are now open for the 2025 Special Entry Dance Program.

 Please submit your Application to College Reception or via email email@example.com.